-- People with a history of Guillain–Barré Syndrome (a severe paralytic illness, also called GBS) that occurred after receiving influenza vaccine and who are not at risk for severe illness from influenza should generally not receive the vaccine.
+- People with a history of Guillain–Barré Syndrome (a severe paralytic illness, also called GBS) that occurred after receiving the influenza vaccine and who are not at risk for severe illness from influenza should generally not receive the vaccine.
 Tell your doctor if you ever had Guillain-Barré Syndrome.
 Your doctor will help you decide whether the vaccine is recommended for you.

 You can get a flu vaccine at the same time you have a respiratory illness without fever or if you have another mild illness.

 How effective is the flu vaccine?